 He kinda got in their faces and said, ‘Got anybody in the group without sins of their own?
 That guy or gal should throw the first stone.’

 And yeah, there were never any takers in the group.

 Jesus took people just as He found them.

-Before He judged he, criticized her, or tried to convince her to clean-up her act, Jesus offered her the free gift of eternal life—living water that would quench the thirst for God, a thirst she had—but didn’t recognize as a thirst for God.
+Before He judged her, criticized her, or tried to convince her to clean-up her act, Jesus offered her the free gift of eternal life ~ living water that would quench the thirst for God, a thirst she had, but didn’t recognize as a thirst for what it really was.

-When Jesus met Zacchaeus He just invited Himself over for a meal.
+When Jesus met Zacchaeus He flat out invited Himself over for a meal.

-It was Zacchaeus who decided there were some things in his life that needed to change.
+It was Zacchaeus who decided on his own that there were some things in his life that needed to change.

 Wouldn’t it be great if Christians were as gracious as Jesus?

-If we’d show love and reserved judgement and condemnation, instead of the other way around.
+If we’d show love and reserve judgement and condemnation, instead of the other way around.